sionleroux/icfbudapest.org/_posts/2017-03-10-fasting-and-lent.md

 author: Siôn
 ---

+This Friday we talked about fasting in general and, more specifically, fasting and abstinence during lent, which is the forty day period before Easter.

 What is lent?
 -------------

-This Friday we talked about lent.

 Lent is observed in some Christian denominations, for example the Roman Catholic and the Eastern Orthodox church.
-It involves self-denial, fasting and confession during the 40 days leading up to Easter, symbolising the 40 days Jesus spent fasting in the desert.
+It involves self-denial, fasting, confession and prayer during the 40 days leading up to Easter, symbolising the 40 days Jesus spent fasting in the desert.
 Although most Catholics abstain specifically from meat, people often choose to deny some pleasurable activity and spend time in prayer instead.
 A modern example is abstaining from Facebook.

-The word "lent" comes from an Old English word "lenten", meaning Spring.
+The word "*lent*" comes from an Old English word "*lenten*", meaning "*Spring*", and the Hungarian word for lent, "*nagyböjt*", literally translates to "*great fast*".

 What did we talk about?
 -----------------------